joehalloran/sql-coursework/README.md

 <div style="page-break-after: always;"></div>

-## Task 4: Observations of Database
+## Section 4: Observations of Database

 Enforcing more structure on such a large data set would allow for relationships between tables and therefore generate a more efficient database.